PLOD3

 Procollagen-lysine,2-oxoglutarate 5-dioxygenase 3 is an enzyme that in humans is encoded by the PLOD3 gene.

 The protein encoded by this gene is a membrane-bound homodimeric enzyme that is localized to the cisternae of the rough endoplasmic reticulum.
 The enzyme (cofactors iron and ascorbate) catalyzes the hydroxylation of lysyl residues in collagen-like peptides.
 The resultant hydroxylysyl groups are attachment sites for carbohydrates in collagen and thus are critical for the stability of intermolecular crosslinks.
 Some patients with Ehlers-Danlos syndrome type VIB have deficiencies in lysyl hydroxylase activity.

+Structure and functions

+Cryo-electron microscopy (Cryo-EM) study has revealed the structural architecture of PLOD3 within the lysyl O-linked glycosylation complex (KOGG complex), which plays a crucial role in procollagen maturation.

+The KOGG complex consists of a PLOD3 (LH3) dimer, a Procollagen galactosyltransferase 1 (ColGalT1) dimer, and UDP-bound cofactors, orchestrating the hydroxylation (by PLOD3) and dual glycosylation (galactosylation by ColGalT1 and glucosylation by PLOD3) of lysine residues in the endoplasmic reticulum (ER) lumen.
+These modifications are essential for collagen cross-linking, fibrillogenesis, and overall structural integrity.

+Additionally, the structural study suggests that the KOGG complex can polymerize into a larger, fiber-like enzyme supercomplex, which may further regulate collagen modification and assembly.
+Defects in PLOD3 function or glycosylation efficiency have been implicated in connective tissue disorders, including osteogenesis imperfecta and fibrosis-related diseases.